yaoweili96/yaoweili96.github.io/_teaching/GENED1137_Spring2023.md

 location: "Cambridge, MA"
 ---

-I was one of the Teaching Follows (TF) working with [Prof. Michael McElroy](https://scholar.harvard.edu/mbm) on this GENED course.
+I was one of the Teaching Follows (TF) working with [Prof. Michael McElroy](https://scholar.harvard.edu/mbm) on this course.
 This course provide students with an understanding of relevant physical, technical and social factors of human induced climate change